NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/developer-guide.rst

 Development platforms
 ~~~~~~~~~~~~~~~~~~~~~
-The following platforms have been used during the development of the NLNZ Tools Sip Generation Fairfax:
+The following platforms have been used during the development of the NLNZ Tools Sip Generation Newspapers:

 -  Ubuntu GNU/Linux 18.04 LTS and later